nlandolfi/bourbaki/README.md

 --------

 A collection of sheets describing mathematic concepts, terms, results and notation.
+A project to chip away at the mathematical tower of babel.
 For the current index of sheets, see [bourbakiproject.com](https://bourbakiproject.com).

 This repository contains the Bourbaki [sheets](./sheets/), as well as the associated [bbk](./bbk/) tool.